sstsimulator/sst-docs/docs/cpp/component/registerStatistic.md

 ## Parameters

 **statName** - Primary name of the statistic.
-This name must match the defined ElementInfoStatistic in the component, and must also be enabled in the Python input file.
+This name must match the defined ElementInfoStatistic in the component, and must also be enabled in the [Project Driver](guides/external/projectDriver.md).

-**statSubId** - An additional substitute name for the statistic
+**statSubId** - An additional substitute name for the statistic.

 ## Return Value

-**Statistic<T>\*** - Either a created statistic of desired type or a NullStatistic depending upon runtime settings
+**Statistic<T>\*** - Either a created statistic of the desired type or a NullStatistic depending upon runtime settings.

 ## Examples